Sheila woke to the sound of the phone ringing in the forgotten hours of the night, which rudely disrupted her peaceful slumber.

 Still, there was no reply.
 She could hear faint breathing on the other end.
-Someone was definitely there, listening to her, but they were choosing to stay quiet for some reason.
+Someone was definitely there, listening to her, but they were staying quiet for some reason.

 "What do you want?"
 Sheila asked, trying to mask the fear in her voice.

 Was this a prank caller trying to recreate a horror movie scene?
-Were they getting some strange pleasure out of this?
+Were they getting some strange pleasure from this?
 Did they think this was funny?
 Those questions ran through her mind.
-Whatever the reason may be, she was afraid of the unpredictability of the unknown.
+Whatever the reason may be, she was afraid of the unknown.

-Just as she was about to end the call, something caught her attention.
+She was about to end the call, when something caught her attention.

 It was, unmistakably, a male voice.

 Again, no reply.
 Just his erratic breathing that tickled her eardrums.

 "Hi?"
 Sheila sounded less confident.
 "Can you hear me?"